Equity, Inclusion & Belonging

 • Supporting and empowering CDI student affinity groups

-• Collaborating with students to plan the Fall student-led IDBEA orientation event
+• Collaborating with students to plan a Fall student-led IDBEA orientation event

 Past Efforts & Initiatives